Updated on: 2/13/2019

 And Seattle drivers’ disinclination to honk, combined with the Northwestern tendency to complain in private rather than in public, may make it more likely that drivers will take to the internet to criticize a stranger’s driving instead of making their displeasure in the moment.
 And Seattleites may also have a lower bar for what constitutes road rage than people used to the chaotic streets of big cities on the eastern seaboard.

-While it’s difficult to measure Seattle’s collective anger on the road, it’s undeniable that road rage has caused injuries and deaths on our streets.
+While it’s difficult to measure Seattle’s collective anger on the road, it’s undeniable that road rage has caused injuries and deaths in car accidents on our streets.
 This February, a road rage incident in South Seattle ended with one driver shooting at another.
 In 2014, another road rage shooting ended with the death of Yancy Noll.
 The story made national news as the shooter’s defense team argued that their client shot Noll in self-defense after Noll drove threatened him.
 The case resulted in a murder conviction after police found evidence suggesting that the shooter had been seeking out a victim, and used road rage as an excuse.

 If you or a loved one have been a victim of road rage, it may be time to speak with a personal injury attorney.
 Road rage is a complicated issue in civil law; an attorney with experience in insurance law may be able to help you navigate the claims process.